ngjamesng/template_letters/README.md

 ```
 (venv) $ flask run
 ```
-Then, go to `localhost:5000` in your web browser to see the template form.
-Feel free to edit bulletpoints.txt to customize it to your needs.

-In `bulletpoints.txt`, The string `SPLIT_HERE` is used to make a new paragraph.

-In `defaults.py`, feel free to change the default `greeting`, `intro`, and `outtro`.

 In the root directory of the repo, you need to make a .env file with the following data entered, feel free to copy/paste, and edit to your needs:
 ```